Finance Rebecca Smith · 16 November 2015

-A third of micro businesses have stalled in growth over the past five years, as lack of capital, too much red tape
+A third of micro firms haven’t grown in the past five years, blaming too much red tape